 In the mid 1980’s the incidence of HIV infection through the use of contaminated blood products led to initial government grants for the education and support of people with haemophilia infected with HIV, and their families.
 In the early 1990’s it was also known that hepatitis C had contaminated blood products and many people who used these products for their treatment had been infected and developed chronic hepatitis C.

 HFA worked with member foundations to ensure treatment and support was available and over the years efforts were concentrated on ensuring access to adequate supplies of safer treatment products for all people with bleeding disorders around.

 AUSTRALIAN CAPITAL TERRITORY Dr Richard G Pembrey, AM, MBBS, MD, FRACP, FRCPA

-WESTERN AUSTRALIA Her Excellency the Honourable Kerry Sanderson AO Governor of Western Australia.
+WESTERN AUSTRALIA His Excellency the Honourable Chris Dawson APM, Governor of Western Australia

 VICTORIA Dr Alison Street, AO

 QUEENSLAND Her Excellency the Honourable Dr Jeannette Young AC PSM, Governor of Queensland